Garden decking can take the outdoor living experience to the next level. It elevates the plot and is a versatile landscape material for gardens.

 1. Different flooring for zoning

 Draw inspiration from this style.
 Create a separate decking area for alfresco dining that wraps around the patio.
+If you’re thinking of furnishing it, check out these garden furniture for small gardens.

 2. Modern covered deck